Anthrax (American band): John Bush era (1992–2005)

 In late 1997, Anthrax signed with Ignition Records, an independent label distributed by Tommy Boy Records.
 The label released Volume 8: The Threat Is Real in July 1998.
 As on Stomp 442, Benante performed lead guitar parts along with Crook and Darrell.
 The album also features Pantera vocalist Phil Anselmo making a guest vocal appearance.
 Towards the end of 1998, Tommy Boy ended its distribution deal with Ignition, after which the label went bankrupt, disrupting its distribution.
 Anthrax then signed with Beyond Records, who released the greatest-hits album Return of the Killer A's (1999), after which Beyond went out of business as well.
 During this period a two-vocalist tour with Belladonna and Bush was planned, but Belladonna decided not to participate at the last minute; however, on the mentioned Return of the Killer A's compilation, a cover of The Temptations song "Ball of Confusion" was recorded with the then-current lineup of the band (Ian/Benante/Bello/Bush/Crook), in addition to former vocalist Belladonna and former bassist Lilker.
 This is the only song to feature both Belladonna and Bush on co-vocals.

 Despite hardships and legal entanglements over album rights, Anthrax continued.
 In 2001, Rob Caggiano joined the band on lead guitar.
 During the 2001 anthrax attacks in the United States the band changed its website, providing information about the disease after people began searching "anthrax.com" on internet search engines.
 Amid a potential PR nightmare, Anthrax issued a press release on October 10, 2001, joking that the band's name would be changed to "something more friendly, like 'Basket Full of Puppies'."
 Anthrax dispelled any name-change rumors derived from the press release at the November 2001 New York Steel 9/11 benefit concert, when they took the stage in boiler suits with a different word on each one which ultimately read "We're not changing our name".
 Bello has stated they did so after receiving support from members of the NYPD and FDNY, who believed that changing the name of the band would send the wrong message.
 A picture of the band in the suits is on the inner tray card of We've Come for You All.
+In early 2002, the band toured alongside Judas Priest.

 John Bush, who replaced Joey Belladonna, was the lead singer for Anthrax from 1992 to 2005, and again briefly during 2009–2010.

 In 2003, the band signed to Sanctuary Records and released their ninth studio album We've Come for You All, praised by metal journalists as a return to form.
 The band then spent the summer of 2003 on tour with Motörhead.

 In early 2004, Anthrax released The Greater of Two Evils, a "live in the studio" re-recording of the earlier work with the band's then-current lineup.
 Bassist Frank Bello announced shortly afterwards that he was leaving the band to join Helmet, and was replaced by Fates Warning and Armored Saint member Joey Vera.